joonasy/rebirth/docs/css/structure.md

 ```

-##### Components in larger projects
+##### Components which contain many files

-If we are building a large project which contains lots of isolated component partials it's wise to separate them into their own folder:
+If we are building a project which contains lots of isolated component partials it's wise to separate them into their own folder:

 ```
 components/Button/_Button.scss